Turquoise Information

 Blue Ridge

-Blue Ridge also known as Orvil Jack is located in Lander County, Nevada.
-Orvil & Bessie Jack claimed the mine in 1956.
-The first Blue
+Blue Ridge turquoise, also known as Orvil Jack turquoise, comes from a mine in Lander County, Nevada.
+It was originally claimed by Orvil and Bessie

 Carico Lake